 This method builds the URI that identifies the resource the request will be sent to, and uses the RequestProvider class to invoke the GET HTTP method on the resource, before returning the results to the CatalogViewModel.

-The RequestProvider class contains functionality that submits a request in the form of a URI that identifies a resource, an HTTP method that indicates the operation to be performed on that resource, and a body that contains any data required to perform the operation.
-For information about how the RequestProvider class is injected into the CatalogService class, see Introduction to dependency injection.
+The RequestProvider class contains functionality that submits a request in the form of a URI that identifies a resource, a HTTP method that indicates the operation to be performed on that resource, and a body that contains any data required to perform the operation.
+In the RegisterDependencies method in the ViewModelLocator class, the RequestProvider class is registered as a type mapping against the IRequestProvider type with the Autofac dependency injection container.
+Then, when an instance of the CatalogService class is created, its constructor accepts an IRequestProvider type, which Autofac resolves, returning an instance of the RequestProvider class.
+For more information about dependency injection, see Introduction to dependency injection.